Advisory-Emulations/APT-37/README.md

  CVE-2017-0199 - Microsoft Office / WordPad execution of arbitrary code CVE-2018-0802 - Equation Editor in Microsoft Office execution of arbitrary code CVE-2018-4878 - Adobe Flash execution of arbitrary code

+ Good Questions :
+ What is PEB ?
+ How Windows User Account Control (UAC) allows a program to elevate its privileges ?
+ WHat is ZUMKONG how it works ?